Director, Miller Institute for Contemporary Art; CMU Public Art Curator; Assistant Professor of Curatorial Practice

-Elizabeth Chodos is the director of the Regina Gouger Miller Gallery at Carnegie Mellon.
+Elizabeth Chodos is the director of the Miller Institute for Contemporary Art at Carnegie Mellon.
 She joined the university in fall 2017 from Ox-Bow, school of art and artists’ residency (Saugatuck, Michigan), where she most recently served as executive and creative director.
-To date, Chodos has focused her career on promoting the work of contemporary artists through residencies, higher education, exhibitions and public programming, and she hopes to continue that at Miller Gallery.
+To date, Chodos has focused her career on promoting the work of contemporary artists through residencies, higher education, exhibitions and public programming, and she hopes to continue that at Miller ICA.

 She is a graduate of Sarah Lawrence College in Bronxville, N.Y., and earned her bachelor’s degree in art history and creative writing.
 She earned her master’s degree in a dual course of study: art history, theory and criticism, and arts administration.
 She also completed five internships during her undergraduate studies.
 Chodos started her career at Threewalls in Chicago, where she began as director of public programs and then served as executive director before becoming a board member.
 She co-founded Hand in Glove in 2011; it is a “siteless national organization,” which served as a gathering point by and for practitioners in the field of alternative art spaces, projects and organizations.
 She also co-founded and served as a board member for Common Field, a national alliance of and advocacy group for artist-centered visual arts platforms and their producers.